-The Student Affairs Section of the Graduate School will provide support for Research Interns at OIST with matters such as housing, visa acquisition, insurance during their research activities, and local registration.
+Graduate School or the host Unit will provide support for Research Interns at OIST with matters such as housing, visa acquisition, insurance during their research activities, and local registration.
 OIST regrets that support for dependents, family members, and persons other than the student is not available.
 Confirmation of sufficient and appropriate insurance coverage for travel and activities is necessary.